This is a brief history of Tower Tech, the industry’s most innovative manufacturer

 The Tower Tech Modular Cooling Tower

 To add flexibility to the modular design, a number of small fans were used instead of a few large fans.
-This made motor replacement less expensive and the increased number of fans typically doubled the number of fan set points, allowing fan power to more closely match the changing heat load.
+This made motor replacement less expensive and the increased number of fans for built-in redundancy.
+If a motor fails the entire tower module stays in operation with a minimal reduction in thermal performance.
 The performance of the new modular design was optimized by the installation of relatively small motors that were installed vertically (shaft down), and fans were direct-drive, which obviated the need for gear reducers, driveshafts, couplings, or pulleys.

 While successful, the hand-laid tower proved too costly to manufacture.
 Extensive manpower was required to construct the tower and the reliance on man-made parts also made it difficult to maintain consistent tolerances.
 Also, the added cost of hand-laid fiberglass priced the tower on the high end of the market.
 To counter this fundamental drawback, the decision was made to change from a hand-laid fiberglass tower to a pultrusion fiberglass design.